 Another trick a lot of people miss out on is repeating your post throughout the day.
-You can do this by scheduling an identical post 3-4 times across a day, and then deleting the previous post once the new one has been published (to avoid your feed looking repetitive).
+You can do this by scheduling an identical post 3-4 times across a day (note: edit the caption each time to read slightly different – it’s a good way to see what copy works the best), and then deleting the previous post once the new one has been published (to avoid your feed looking repetitive).
 This is essential to reach all the different times of the day your audience are going to be online and browsing Instagram, and help you gain the reach you want from your promotion.

 Make sure you’re sending leads to a landing page

 Remember, a promotional post is only as good as the rest of your promotional campaign!
 When you’re running a promotion, never send that valuable new lead to your website homepage, as they will get lost in a sea of services pages and blog post.
 Instead, send them to a dedicated landing page that acts as the start of your sales funnel.
 If all that terminology sounds new to you, read my beginner’s guide here on how to set up your first sales funnel in Instagram.

 Track your results, and keep experimenting

 Lastly, always remember to track your results.
 No promotional campaign is perfect.
 But the joy of working online is that we have plentiful data to hand to make sure our efforts our better next time, so make sure you take advantage of it.
 Look at data such as what time of the day your post got the most engagement, what type of post got the most engagement, how many people clicked on your link, and how many people converted and signed up to your offer.
 Keep experimenting and trying new ideas in your next promotion.
 The more you do this, the better you’ll get at it (and the better your results will be).

 Next steps – Getting Your Perfect Promotional Post Created